team8-ai/wholesaler-tracking/README.md

 ### Step 4: Set up Environment Variables

 The `parmed.py` script requires an `ACCESS_TOKEN`.
-You need to create a file named `.env` in the same folder as your scripts and add your token there.
+An example file named `.env.sample` is provided.
+You should create a copy of this file named `.env` in the same folder as your scripts and add your token there.

 1. Open a simple text editor (like TextEdit or VS Code if you have it).
+2. Copy the `.env.sample` file and rename the copy to `.env`.
-2. Create a new file.
+3. Open the new `.env` file.
-3. Type the following line, replacing `YOUR_ACCESS_TOKEN_HERE` with your actual token:
+4. Replace `YOUR_ACCESS_TOKEN_HERE` with your actual token:
     ```
     PARMED_ACCESS_TOKEN=YOUR_ACCESS_TOKEN_HERE
     ```
-4. Save the file as `.env` in the same folder where you saved the script files.
+5. Save the `.env` file.

 ### Step 5: Run the Script